 ALL NINE of this popular BBC Jazz Club series at one special price!
 The series represents a mirror image of jazz during the 50s and 60s and is an essentional part of any record collection.
 All the great are there - CHRIS BARBER - LONNIE DONEGAN - MONTY SUNSHINE - KEN COLYER - ACKER BILK - TERRY LIGHTFOOT - THE SAINTS JAZZ BAND - MICK MULLIGAN with GEORGE MELLY - DIZ DISLEY QUINTET - ALEX WELSH and MIKE DANIELS DELTA JAZZ BAND plus many more.
 [MORE]

 This selection of recordings by Sammy from the 1990s is a good example of his special talent for combining a repertoire of standards with other numbers that are rarely used as jazz vehicles.
 It follows the eclectic New Orleans tradition which has always been the approach taken by musicians from the Crescent City.
-Tracks from 4 sessions recorded between 1995 and 1999 are ...
+Tracks from 4 sessions recorded between 1995 and 1999 are featured here, using musicians Sammy has been associated with over the years in ...
 [MORE]

 Volume two of this fabulous 1957 Manchester concert by a specially assembled group starring two icons of Jazz.
 The concert was presented by The National Jazz Federation, and with the obvious exception of Max Kaminsky, every musician had previously been a member of Louis Armstrong’s All Stars.
 The promoters thought they would appeal to the British public in the same way Satchmo himself had on his first post-war visit the previous year – and the rapturous ...
 [MORE]